almik7078j/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance can be important, it's often more effective to write clear, simple code first and optimize only when necessary.
 Spending too much time on optimization early on can lead to overly complex code that's difficult to maintain and debug.
 It's better to focus on writing code that's easy to understand and modify, and then optimize only after identifying specific performance bottlenecks through profiling and testing.

+# 2023-12-05
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable, function, method, class, module, etc. names that accurately represent their purpose and functionality.
+2. Follow coding conventions and standards for the language and framework you're using.
+These guidelines exist to ensure consistency and reduce the likelihood of errors.
+3. Break your code into logical, modular chunks that perform a single, focused task. this makes it easier to reason about the code and to reuse or share parts of it.
+4. Comment yourcode, both in the source code itself and in documentation, to explain what it does, why it' s there, how it works, any known issues, or anything else that might be helpful for someone else to understand.
+5. Write tests and use version control to make it easy to experiment, debug,and maintain your work.
+Test-driven development (TDD) can help ensure your solutions are robust and efficient.
+6. Learn and stay up-todate with the latest programming techniques, tools, libraries, frameworks,etc., as they can significantly improve your productivity and the quality of yourwork.
+7. Be open to feedback and criticism, use it to improve and learn from your mistakes.
+Don't be afraid to ask for help or advice from others in your field.